- Millions of people received unemployment benefits in 2020 amid the economic fallout from the pandemic.

-The news might be particularly unexpected for independent contractors and self-employed people who normally aren't eligible for state benefits, but may have received Pandemic Unemployment Assistance through the CARES Act.
+This might be particularly unexpected for independent contractors and self-employed people who normally aren't eligible for state benefits but may have received Pandemic Unemployment Assistance through the CARES Act.

-Federal income taxes apply to these benefits — whether it's state unemployment insurance or the pandemic unemployment compensation paid under the CARES Act.
+Federal income taxes apply to these benefits — whether it's state unemployment insurance or the pandemic unemployment compensation disbursed under the CARES Act.

 The catch is that withholding the appropriate amount of income tax is voluntary.
 You can opt to have a flat 10% of your benefits withheld to cover the tax liability.